LucasSM3006/LucasSM3006/README.md

 ## I'm a Fullstack developer who's more specialized on the back-end.

-- 👨‍💻 I’m currently working on Java + Spring projects, and have ambitions to learn .NET + C#.
+- 👨‍💻 I’m currently working on Java + Spring projects, and also learning C# and .NET.
 - 📚 My interests are: Web, APIs, Databanks, Games, Embedded Systems, and others.
 I love learning new things.
 - ⌚ Objective in five years: Becoming an amazing Senior Software Engineer.